twigphp/Twig/doc/04-Extending-Twig.markdown

 Defining new Tags
 -----------------

-One of the most exiting feature of a template engine like Twig is the possibility to define new language constructs.
+One of the most exciting feature of a template engine like Twig is the possibility to define new language constructs.

 Let's create a simple `set` tag that allows the definition of simple variables